azfarbkhr/piaic_qtr1_assignments/README.md

 9. Write a Python program to get a string which is n (non-negative integer) copies of a given string (DONE)
 10. Write a Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.
 (DONE)
 11. Write a Python program to test whether a passed letter is a vowel or not.
 (DONE)
-12. Write a Python program that will accept the base and height of a triangle and compute the area (https://www.khanacademy.org/math/basic-geo/basic-geo-area-and-perimeter/area-triangle/a/area-of-triangle)
+12. Write a Python program that will accept the base and height of a triangle and compute the area (https://www.khanacademy.org/math/basic-geo/basic-geo-area-and-perimeter/area-triangle/a/area-of-triangle) (DONE)
-13. Write a Python program that will return true if the two given integer values are equal or their sum or difference is 5.
+13. Write a Python program that will return true if the two given integer values are equal or their sum or difference is 5.(DONE)
-14. Write a Python program to solve (x + y) * (x + y)
+14. Write a Python program to solve (x + y) * (x + y) (DONE)
 15. Write a Python program to compute the future value of a specified principal amount, rate of interest, and a number of years.
+(DONE)
-16. Write a Python program to compute the distance between the points (x1, y1) and (x2, y2). https://en.wikipedia.org/wiki/Euclidean_distance
+16. Write a Python program to compute the distance between the points (x1, y1) and (x2, y2). https://en.wikipedia.org/wiki/Euclidean_distance (DONE)
 17. Write a Python program to convert height (in feet and inches) to centimetres.
+(DONE)
-18. Write a Python program to calculate the hypotenuse of a right angled triangle
+18. Write a Python program to calculate the hypotenuse of a right angled triangle.
 19. Write a Python program to convert the distance (in feet) to inches, yards, and miles.
 1 feet = 12 inches, 3 feet = 1 yard, 5280 feet = 1 mile
 20. Write a Python program to convert all units of time into seconds.
 21. Write a Python program to convert seconds to day, hour, minutes and seconds.